 We got our first taste of the French Alps in Annecy.
 We will never forget the stunning sunsets and delicious cheese.

 As we were lost driving up the winding roads from Annecy to Montmin on Saturday night, we started to wonder if we were crazy.
 We had left a charming town full of restaurants to drive over twenty kilometers to eat dinner.

 We plopped down at an outside table, ordered a bottle of overpriced local wine and watched the sky explode into a myriad of shades of oranges and pinks.
 A lilting melody of cowbells from the cows on the hill provided just the right background noise.

 The charcuterie plate was comprised of local saucisson and jambon.
 The ultra-rich tartiflette was filled with a melange of reblochon cheese, potatoes, cream and lardons.

 It started to cool down a bit, so we went inside to finish our meal with pain perdu, a delicious version of french toast smothered in fresh red berries.
 Our senses tingled with happy memories as we made the winding ride back to the hotel.

 We had arrived in Annecy earlier in the day via two trains and a rental car.
 Our first train, the Eurostar channel train, left quite early in the morning.
 So early that we had to take a car service because the tube wasn’t yet operating.

 Annecy is in the French Alps right next to a crystal clear lake.
 The picturesque city is characterized by canals and old buildings.

-This lakeside village is no secret.
-On Sunday morning, throngs of shoppers crowded the town, and hundreds of vendors sold all kinds of local goods including cheeses, meats, bread, pastries, fruits and vegetables, i.e, perfect picnic fixings to take to the lake.
-There are museums and shops, but the best thing to do is to walk or bike around the lake.
+On the Sunday morning of our visit, throngs of shoppers crowded the town.
+Hundreds of vendors sold all kinds of local goods including cheeses, meats, bread, pastries, fruits and vegetables, i.e, perfect picnic fixings to take to the lake.

+Annecy is a great place to eat great food, sip French wine and enjoy views of the lake.
 Or, in our case, enjoy the sunset from above.